thefak123/test-mock-with-unit-test/README.md

-# Chapter-8
+# Chapter-9

-Code and examples for Chapter 8 of [Bootstrapping Microservices](http://bit.ly/2o0aDsP).
+Code and examples for Chapte 9 of [Bootstrapping Microservices](https://www.bootstrapping-microservices.com/).

-In chapter 8 you learn various ways to test microservices.
+In chapter 9 you learn various ways to test microservices.

 Please see README in each sub-directory for instructions on starting the particular example.